 A good oral health routine such as thoroughly brushing your teeth twice a day to prevent yellow surface stains is a must.
 Floss your teeth once a day, as well.
 To tackle stains that just won’t go budge not matter how much you brush your teeth may require a visit to a professional teeth whitening clinic.
 Please ensure your teeth whitening treatment is carried out by a registered teeth whitening practitioner.

-iSmile practitioners are fully qualified and affiliated with Beyond Dental and member of the New Zealand Cosmetic Teeth Whitening Association (NZCTWA).
+iSmile Teeth Whitening Practitioners are fully qualified and members of the New Zealand Cosmetic Teeth Whitening Association (NZCTWA).